Filter the list of features or view the maintenance items.

 Instructors can copy files from their favorite cloud storage solutions when authoring Content Items or creating Assignments.
 Students can submit assignments from their favorite cloud storage solutions.
 Cloud storage that is supported includes OneDrive, OneDrive for Business, Google Drive including G suite accounts, Dropbox, and Box.

-Cloud Services integration will not be compatible with the generally available version of 9.1 Q2 2018 (build 3400.0).
+Cloud Services integration isn't compatible with the generally available version of 9.1 Q2 2018 (build 3400.0) or SaaS Q2 2018 Flexible Deployment Option release.
 A Cumulative Update will be required to enable the feature.
+This feature is available in Learn SaaS Continuous Delivery environments.

 An instructor or grader can create personalized feedback recordings for individual assessment attempts or manual gradebook items.
 Each recording can be up to 5 minutes long and can be both video and audio.
 The option appears in the third row of the Content Editor as a microphone icon.